-Cyberbullying occurs when someone is deliberately and repeatedly hurt or embarrassed via electronic means, such as the internet or a mobile phone.
+Cyberbullying is using technology to bully someone.
+It happens when someone is deliberately and repeatedly hurt or embarrassed via electronic means, such as the internet or a mobile phone.
 It is common, especially among children and teenagers.

 Cyberbullying can include teasing, name calling, threats, nasty comments, put-downs and rumours.
 In fact, it can involve anything intended to embarrass, upset, scare or exclude the person being bullied.